Bush Christmas (1947 film): Development

 Children's Entertainment Films had been set up by Mary Field for the Rank Organisation to make films to be screened to children in cinema clubs throughout England on Saturday mornings.

 In August 1945, it was announced that Ralph Smart would write and direct Bush Christmas for exhibition in the cinema clubs.
 Smart was an Englishman who had worked in Australia during the war.
 He wanted to make a children's film but had been unable to find a suitable story so decided to write one himself.
-He wrote the script so it had maximum action and minimum dialogue.
+He wrote the script for maximum action and minimum dialogue.

 It was to be the first in a series of children's films set in the Empire.

 The film was financed by the Rank Organisation, which had also financed The Overlanders (1946) in Australia.
 Smart had worked on that film, which made a star of Chips Rafferty who signed on to star in Bush Christmas.
 He also assisted in casting.

 Bush Christmas was originally planned as a serial, but it was then decided to turn it into a feature.

 Several cast members from The Overlanders appear, including Chips Rafferty, John Fernside and Helen Grieve.
 Grieve was the first choice for her role.
 Michael and Nick Yardley were brothers who had worked in radio.
 Neza Saunders came from a mission station near Rockhampton and was discovered by Chips Rafferty.
 Morris Unicomb was a veteran of stage and radio.